andre-caldas/sempraque/content/point-free/basic-idea-part-01.md

 without the need of a *distance* (also called a *metric*).
 After all,
-when using a *metric*, we do talk about taking an arbitrary $\varepsilon > 0$, but we do not really care for its value, as long as it is *"big enough"* (strictly greater than $0$).
+when using a *metric*, we do talk about taking an arbitrary $\varepsilon > 0$, but we do not really care for its value, as long as it is "*big enough*" (strictly greater than $0$).
 When we say $\forall \varepsilon > 0$, we are saying:
 > no matter **how small** it may be, if it is **big enough**.